OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Introduction

 In this work, we propose OSCAgent, a multi-agent framework for discovery of OSC acceptor molecules, without requiring additional human intervention.
-By leveraging the knowledge of large language models (LLMs) in materials science, OSCAgent can explore broader regions of chemical space and generate novel candidates beyond existing structures.
-The framework consists of three collaborative agents.
-The Planner employs a retrieval-augmented~\citep{lewis2020retrieval} strategy, retrieving diverse, experimentally confirmed high-performance molecules together with dynamically updated top candidates to ground its reasoning and guide design directions.
+By leveraging the knowledge of LLMs in materials science, OSCAgent can explore broader regions of chemical space and generate novel candidates beyond existing structures.
+The framework consists of three agents.
+The Planner employs a retrieval-augmented~\cite{lewis2020retrieval} strategy, retrieving diverse, experimentally confirmed high-performance molecules together with dynamically updated top candidates to ground its reasoning and guide design directions.
 The Generator follows these directions to propose novel candidate molecules, while the Experimenter performs comprehensive evaluation using cheminformatics and machine learning tools.
-Candidate molecules are assessed not only for predicted power conversion efficiency (PCE)~\citep{scharber2006design}, but also for synthetic accessibility~\citep{ertl2009estimation} and electronic properties.
+Candidate molecules are assessed not only for predicted power conversion efficiency (PCE)~\cite{scharber2006design}, but also for synthetic accessibility~\cite{ertl2009estimation} and electronic properties.
 Based on these results, the candidate database is dynamically updated to inform subsequent designs.
 By integrating these components, OSCAgent creates a continuously learning environment that enables the system to adapt and improve over time.

-In summary, our main contributions are as follows: \begin{itemize} \item We introduce OSCAgent, an LLM-driven multi-agent system for OSC acceptor discovery, demonstrating its effectiveness in generating higher-quality candidate molecules. \item We enhance candidate evaluation using a multimodal PCE predictor with uncertainty quantification, improving prediction accuracy and providing reliable feedback for molecular design. \item We introduce a retrieval-augmented design strategy that integrates diverse, validated molecules with dynamically updated top candidates, enabling informed exploration that balances novelty and feasibility.
+In summary, our main contributions are as follows: \begin{itemize} \item We introduce OSCAgent, an LLM-driven multi-agent framework for OSC acceptor discovery, demonstrating its effectiveness in generating chemically valid and high-performing candidate molecules. \item We introduce a multi-modal PCE predictor equipped with uncertainty quantification, enabling the effective integration of complementary chemical information across modalities, more reliable assessment of candidate molecules, and comprehensive feedback. \item We introduce a retrieval-augmented design strategy that integrates diverse, validated molecules with dynamically updated top candidates, enabling informed exploration that balances novelty and feasibility.

 \end{itemize}